utshomax/postman-docs/src/pages/docs/integrations/available-integrations/datadog.md

     * **Monitor** - The collection-based monitor which will send its results to Datadog.
     * **Region** - Select the Datadog region you want to use.
     * **Datadog API Key** - Enter your [Datadog API key](#retrieving-your-datadog-api-key).
-    * Select the checkbox if you want to send events for completed urns.
+    * Select the checkbox if you want to send events for completed runs.
     * Select the checkbox if you want to send metrics for each run.

 1. Select **Add Integration**.